Zahra' Langhi

-Zahra' Langhi (الزهراء لنقي) is a feminist, Libyan exile, human rights activist, peace activist, and expert on gender, conflict resolution, and peace building.
+Zahra' Langhi (الزهراء لنقي) is a human rights activist, peace activist, and expert on gender, conflict resolution, and peace building.

 She specializes in prevention and countering violent extremism, women’s peace and security, and mediation and national dialogues.
 Her research intersects gender equality with Islamic history, metaphysics, mysticism, and female spirituality through comparative religions.

 Langhi is also the co-founder and CEO of Libyan Women's Platform for Peace (LWPP), a socio-political movement focused on peace-building, inclusivity and gender equality.

 Langhi’s work has gained international recognition by the Rockefeller Foundation, Helen Clark, and the Charter of compassion led by Karen Armstrong.

 Early life

 Her family fled Libya in 1978 when she was three years old to London.
 They later moved to Cairo.
 Langhi credits exile for having grown up with a strong sense of national identity.
 The paradox was defining: she was Libyan and a stranger to her country.
 “Sometimes Libyans in exile are keen to be more traditional than Libyans in the country." …"Libya was our house; it was in our food and in our spices.”

 Modern Libya is inseparable from Langhi’s heritage.
 Her great grandfather, Yusuf Langhi, was a central figure in the resistance movement against the Italian occupation, which caused his exile by the Italian fascist occupation.
 He later funded the first Libyan delegation to the UN (The delegation of Cyrnica) to negotiate the independence of Libya in 1949.
 After Libya gained its independence in 1951, Yusuf Langhi became the first mayor of Benghazi and member of the Congress.
 Her father, Ahmad Langhi, a long standing opposition member against Qaddafi's regime was elected after the revolution in 2012 as a member of the first elected National Congress in Libya in 52 years, and in 2016 as a member of the High State Council.

 After 33 years, Langhi returns to play a prominent role in Libya’s liberation, this time from Gaddafi.
 She first went to Tripoli, the capital, in November 2011 to attend a meeting with the Libyan Women’s Platform for Peace (LWPP), a network she had co-founded just a month before.
 The aim of the LWPP was to ensure the political participation of women in post-Gaddafi Libya.